idreyn/yelling-at-trains/content/post/strong-weak-transit.md

-title = "Are transit networks strong-link or weak-link systems?" draft = false date = "2016-12-22T16:33:44-06:00"
+title = "Are transit networks strong-link or weak-link systems?" draft = false date = "2016-12-22T16:33:44-06:00" teaser = "Cities in the US often prioritize expensive rail extensions, but to be successful these need to be thought of as a small part of a larger transit network."
 +++

 Do the people who plan your city's transit system watch basketball or soccer?
 It's a question that probably doesn't come up much at community feedback meetings, and yet when we look at the way money is spent on transit in America, it might be wise to pause for a second and consider what sports metaphors are rattling around the brains of the planning community.[^1] On the surface, basketball and soccer may appear to be just two variants of sportsball, in which a group of people work hard to put some kind of ball in some kind of net more times than their opponent.
 And yet because of the geometry of each game is so different, building a winning team means different things for each sport.